Website Feeling Flat? Steal This Easy Design Trick To Bring It To Life (for Squarespace)

-Looking for a simple way to elevate your Squarespace website design?
+Looking for a simple way to make your Squarespace website stand out?

-Adding a gradient background is one of the easiest ways to bring depth, texture, and personality to your site (and there’s no coding required!)
+Adding a gradient background is an easy way to add depth, texture, and personality to your site.
+(And there’s NO coding needed!)

-Instead of a flat block of color, gradients create a smooth flow between two shades.
-They’re one of those easy but impactful design tweaks that can shift your website from 🙂 to 🤩🤩🤩
+Instead of a flat block of color, gradients create a smooth transition between two shades.
+They’re one of those simple but impactful design tricks that can take your website from 🙂 to 🤩🤩🤩

-In this quick tutorial, I’ll walk you step-by-step through how to create a custom gradient background in Squarespace, share my favorite design settings, and give you pro tips to make it look seamless.
+In this short tutorial, I’ll walk you step-by-step through adding a custom gradient background to your Squarespace site, plus share my favorite design settings and give you a couple pro tips to make it look seamless.

 Wondering what a gradient background looks like on a website?

 Below is an example of what we’ll be creating.
-This is the gradient I used in my video tutorial, so check that out if you want to see how I did it!
+This is the gradient I used in my video tutorial, so watch that here if you want to see how I did it!

 Gradients work best for one long section, or split across 2–3 stacked sections